 Figure 2 shows the result of "Open access" model simulation.
 Through the NTFPs accessibility map, it clearly shows that NTFPs are abundant over the landscape, according to the identified value of high accessibility - light green (0.7) and dark green (1.0).
-The value of resources accessibility is likely less in the areas nearby the roads and village zones and city, as indicated by the red, orange, and yellow color.
+The value of resources accessibility is likely to be less in the areas nearby roads, village zones, and city, as indicated by the red, orange, and yellow colors.
 Each NTFP has different characteristics of habitats and capacity to produce.
-Bamboo, fuel wood, and prich leaf (Melientha suavis Pierre) are very abundant, so local people easily access nearby the villages.
+Bamboo, fuel wood, and prich leaf (Melientha suavis Pierre) are very abundant, so local people easily access nearby the village zones.
 The commercial NTFPs including liquid resin, solid resin, wild honey, and orchid flower are located in further distance, mostly in evergreen and semi-evergreen forests where the distance ranged from 9 km to 14 km from their villages.